Teacher training for Special Educational Needs and Disabilities

 PGCE with iQTS: SEND

-This course enables trainee teachers to gain iQTS and study for a Postgraduate Certificate in Education while in employment or on placement in special schools outside England.
+Gain iQTS and study for a PGCE while in employment or on placement in special schools outside England.

 Information for SEND schools

-Find out how our SEND focus courses can help you develop and retain your staff.
+Find out how our SEND focused courses can help you develop and retain your staff.

 Already a qualified teacher?

-Our MA Education offers a SEND Specialist pathway.
+Our MA in Education offers a SEND specialist pathway.

 Just looking for QTS?